wuntunsun/eudr-exposure/README.md

 # Decent Exposure: Deforestation and Physical Assets

-The task we set ourselves, in collaboration with [Climate & Company](https://climateandcompany.org), was to take observation data related to deforestation and combine it meaningfully with physcial asset data in a manner that supports Geospatial ESG.
-In addition we wanted to apply what we had learnt during the three-month Data Science Bootcamp at [SPICED](https://www.spiced-academy.com).
+The task we set ourselves, in collaboration with [Climate & Company](https://climateandcompany.org), was to take observation data related to deforestation and combine it meaningfully with physical asset data to support Geospatial ESG.
+In addition, we wanted to apply what we had learned during the three-month Data Science Bootcamp at [SPICED](https://www.spiced-academy.com).

-See our [final presentation](docs/decent_exposure_deforestation_and_physical_assets.pdf) for the results.
+See the results in our [final presentation](docs/decent_exposure_deforestation_and_physical_assets.pdf).

 ## Technology Stack